-Sign up here to get notified when we announce new jobs on a Daisychain team.
+We're not currently hiring, but you can sign up here to get notified when we announce new job openings.

 We're a social venture working to maximize our impact on the world, and that commitment is baked into our corporate structure.